-- USB1 OTG transceiver and LCD interface; P1.27-P1.29 are used by both interfaces so they cannot be active at the same time. - When using the 32-bit data bus version of the LPC1788 OEM Board, all jumpers in connectors JP11 should always be removed.
+- USB1 OTG transceiver and LCD interface; P1.27-P1.29 are used by both interfaces so they cannot be active at the same time. - When using the 32-bit data bus version (which is the standard board) of the LPC4088 OEM Board, all jumpers in connectors JP11 should always be removed.
 Also JP12/JP13 should not be in position: 1-2.
 The UART signals (in signals P3.xx) else collide with the upper 16 data bits of the data bus.

-JP12/JP13 can be in position: 2-3 to connect UART#2 (RxD/TxD) to the RS232 interface. - GPIO68_I2S-MCLK generates the SYSCLK for the I2S audio codec (UDA1380).
+JP12/JP13 can be in position: 2-3 to connect UART#2 (RxD/TxD) to the RS232 interface.

+GPIO68_I2S-MCLK generates the SYSCLK for the I2S audio codec (UDA1380).
 This is pin P1.16.
 The same pin is used for Ethernet PHY communication.
 Therefore I2S audio and Ethernet cannot be used at the same time.
 Some signals are used on different interfaces that cannot be active simultaneous.
 See table in next section for information about pin usage.